 - Read through all the material on this page.

 - Do not privately message RTEMS community members including mentors.
 You may publicly ask for permission to speak with someone privately.
-Private messsages are likely to be ignored.
+Unsolicited private messsages are likely to be ignored.

 - We require you to build, modify, and run RTEMS from git.
 The details are explained in our GSoC Getting Started Guide.
-Ask on Discord in the #gsoc channel for help.
+Ask on the Users Forum for help.

 - Pick a project from the list below.
 This is by no means an all-inclusive list and we are open to suggestions.
 Submissions of ports to new architectures, new BSPs, new device drivers, and test improvements are always welcomed.
 Mentors can be reached on Discord.

 - The order of projects in the list does not reflect their importance, difficulty, or feasibility.
-Our project list is not exclusive: if you have an idea, solicit feedback from the project’s Discord.
-Many developers sit in Discord and check it infrequently throughout the day, so be patient!
+Our project list is not exclusive: if you have an idea, solicit feedback in the GSoC topic area of our Users Forum.

 - Work with potential mentors to appropriately scope projects for the time available through the program.
 The project descriptions often require additional knowledge to flesh out a project proposal.
 Scoping a project is especially challenging as each contributor brings their own experience and capabilities to bear.
 Since some projects have multiple steps, contributors should work with prospective mentors to define the scope of work in their proposal.
 Similarly, some projects might be a starting point for a class project or graduate thesis.
 We generally underspecify our project descriptions for students and new contributors on purpose.
 The scope that can be accomplished in the timeframe varies depending on individual contributor’s experience and skills.
 So, we like to let new contributors explore the projects and discuss with potential mentors in order to shape the proposal in a way that suits the contributor’s and mentors’ interests with a scope that is appropriate.